musk-esc/hello-world/README.md

 # hello-world
 Beginner Repository
-Hi, I would like to lear programming, python, for AI applications
+Hi, I would like to learn programming, python, for AI applications